-The Program would result in the disturbance or alteration of approximately 3.31 ha of existing agricultural lands.
-The land use mitigation strategy to reduce the potential impact on agricultural lands (where practicable), vehicle speed limited to 15 km/hr on the Program site to minimise vehicle and livestock interaction, all vehicles entering the Program site would be washed down to minimise the spread of weeds, management of soil resources so that they can be used for rehabilitation and rehabilitation of the Program site once access is deemed no longer necessary.
+The Program would result in the disturbance or alteration of approximately 2.23 ha of existing agricultural lands.
+The land use mitigation strategy to reduce the potential impact on agricultural land would include minimizing the disturbance to agricultural lands (where practicable), vehicle speed limited to 15km/h on the Program site to minimise vehicle and livestock interaction, all vehicles entering the Program site would be washed down to minimise the spread of weeds, management of soil resources so that they can be used for rehabilitation and rehabilitation of the Program site once access is deemed no longer necessary.